collective/collective.contextimage/README.rst

 =======================

 Provide extension fields for context specific images.
 This images can be used as layout elements.
+If the current context does not provide an image it is aquired from its parents.

+It is useful i.e.
+- if you like to have a different logo or header background on different sections of your site,
+- if you want to set a background image for your content,
+- if you want to place an image in context somehwere in the page using a viewlet.

-Currently, three separate schema extenders are provided with corresponsing
+Separate schema extenders are provided with corresponsing renderers bound to browserlayers loaded by different profiles.
+This way its possible to enable only one of the several features:
-renderers:

 *Viewlet context image*
     An image which gets rendered by a viewlet as ``img`` tag.
 Profile is